The King's Gold Medal for Poetry, 2022

 ‘Her adoption of surrealist techniques of shock, bizarre, juxtaposition and defamiliarisation work to subvert conventional notions of self and the feminine…Hill returns repeatedly to fragmented narratives, charting extreme experience with a dazzling excess.’ – Deryn Rees-Jones, Modern Women Poets

 ‘She is truly gifted.
-She invests mundane things with visionary, delirious brilliance.’ – Graham Swift, Sunday Times
+She invests mundane things with visionary, delirious brilliance.’ – Graham Swift, The Sunday Times

-Selima Hill reads seven poems
+Selima Hill reads seven poems from Gloria

 Selima Hill reads seven poems from Gloria: Selected Poems (Bloodaxe Books, 2008): ‘Cow’, ‘Don’t Let’s Talk About Being in Love’, ‘Desire’s a Desire’, ‘Being a Wife’, ‘Why I Left You’, ‘The World’s Entire Wasp Population’ and ‘PRAWNS DE JO’.
 Pamela Robertson-Pearce filmed Selima Hill in London on 2 November 2007.
 This film is from the DVD-anthology In Person: 30 Poets, filmed by Pamela Robertson-Pearce & edited by Neil Astley (Bloodaxe Books, 2008).

 Ireland & EU: Click here to order from Books Upstairs in Dublin

 USA: Click here to order from Indiebound or Bookshop.org